 I can talk about what my musicians have done with my pieces.
-Generally, paying a composer results in a better performance, a more gratifying collaboration, a commitment to perform the work, a more giving music industry where more money flows, and some of my works' performances have ended up on the radio.
+Generally, paying a composer results in a better performance, a more gratifying collaboration, a commitment to perform the work, a more giving music industry where more money flows, and some of my works' performances have ended up in great places.

 Can you send a proposal?
 If you propose the most awesome idea, I will definitely commission you.

-As I noted before, here's the best solution to solving your hesitation and fear: my portfolio is meant to give you an idea of what I can do (see below).
+As I noted before, my portfolio is meant to give you an idea of what I can do (see below).
 If you have worries, listen to my music and come to a conclusion about what they want from it.
 Then, we can built our discussion from there.
 That's gives me a good direction to go.
 Of course, you are welcome to feed me your ideas for as much and as long as you want.
 Just remember that all they were expecting Beethoven to do was write a symphony.

 Your draft you sent me looks a little bare.
 What's up?

 It ends up saving time if I can focus on different elements at different stages.
 Relax, rest assured, my works are polished, and often highly detailed works of art.

 Have you ever turned people down on a possible collaboration?

 Yes.
 But I never totally out-rule things, and I'm always respectful and respond to emails.
 You never know unless you try!
 Don't be the person that threw away a good opportunity because they never asked.

 I came here because I'm considering you for ________, what resources should I use to discuss the commission with you?